kdeldycke/kevin-deldycke-blog/content/posts/nas-hardware.md

 1. Buy new 6 TB drives to expand the RAIDZ array.
 Plain and simple.
 The NAS has been designed this way.
 Use it.
 The current motherboard support up to 8 SATA drives, thanks to our pre-purchased OCuLink cable.
 And the case already has 4 free 3.5" bays.

 1. An alternative consist in upgrading the base capacity of each disk.
 Just purchase 4 new identical drive, all bigger than 6 TB.
 Swap from the active array one, and one only, old disk with a brand new, bigger disk.
 Resilver.
 Repeat 4 times.
 Then grow the ZFS vdev.
-You can now sold the old 6 TB drives.
+You can now sell the old 6 TB drives.
 This solution might be more future-proof depending on the $/TB sweet-spot and age of the 6TB disk.

 ### Drives